John Gibson Lockhart: Literary contributions

 Between 1818 and 1825 Lockhart worked indefatigably.
 In 1819 Peter's Letters to his Kinsfolk appeared, and in 1822 he edited Peter Motteux's edition of Don Quixote, to which he prefixed a life of author Miguel de Cervantes.
-Four novels followed: Valerius in 1821, Some Passages in the Life of Mr. Adam Blair Minister of Gospel at Cross Meikle in 1822, Reginald Dalton in 1823 and Matthew Wald in 1824.
+Four novels followed: Valerius in 1821, Adam Blair in 1822, Reginald Dalton in 1823 and Matthew Wald in 1824.
 However, his strength did not lie in novel writing.
 He also contributed to Blackwood translations of Spanish ballads, which in 1823 were published separately.

+In 1825 Lockhart acted as an agent on behalf of the Faculty of Advocates to purchase the Astorga Collection.
+The collection is now housed at the National Library of Scotland.

 In 1825 Lockhart accepted the editorship of the Quarterly Review, which had been in the hands of Sir John Taylor Coleridge since William Gifford's resignation in 1824.

 At this time he was living at 25 Northumberland Street in Edinburgh's New Town.
 In 1825 he sold the house to Andrew and George Combe.

 As the next heir to the Scotland property belonging to his unmarried half-brother, Milton Lockhart, he was sufficiently independent.
 In London he had social success, and was recognised as an editor.
 He contributed largely to the Quarterly Review himself, particularly biographical articles.
 He showed the old, railing spirit in an article in the Quarterly against Tennyson's Poems of 1833.
 He continued to write for Blackwood's, producing for Constable's Miscellany Vol. XXIII in 1828 a controversial Life of Robert Burns.
 Snyder wrote of it, "The best that one can say of it today...is that it occasioned Carlyle's review.
 It is inexcusably inaccurate from beginning to end, at times demonstrably mendacious, and should never be trusted in any respect or detail."

 Later works

 Lockhart undertook the editorial supervision of Murray's Family Library, which he opened in 1829 with a History of Napoleon.

-However, his major work, and the one for which he is known, is the Life of Sir Walter Scott (7 vols, 1837–1838; 2nd ed., 10 vols., 1839).
+However, his major work, and the one for which he is known, is the Life of Sir Walter Scott (7 vols, 1837–1838; 2nd edition, 10 vols., 1839).
 This biography included the publishing of a great number of Scott's letters.
 Thomas Carlyle assessed it in a criticism contributed to the London and Westminster Review (1837).
 Lockhart's account of the business transactions between Scott and the Ballantynes and Constable caused an outcry; and in the discussion that followed he showed bitterness in his pamphlet The Ballantyne Humbug handled.
 The Life of Scott has been called, after Boswell's Life of Samuel Johnson, the most admirable biography in the English language.
 The proceeds, which were considerable, Lockhart resigned for the benefit of Scott's creditors.